Chan Chi Hong

-Chan Chi Hong (陳志康; born 20 October 1976) is a Hong Kong professional football manager and former professional footballer who played as a left winger.
-He is currently the head coach of Hong Kong Premier League club North District.
+Chan Chi Hong (陳志康; born 20 October 1976) is a Hong Kong football coach and a former professional footballer who played as a left winger.
+He is the current head coach of Hong Kong Premier League club Southern.

 Chan is nicknamed Cowboy, as he was described by the fans as always moving fast and freely in the field and looking very similar to a cowboy riding on his horse.

 Managerial career

 On 8 January 2025, Chan was appointed as the head coach of North District.

+On 4 July 2026, Chan was appointed as the head coach of Southern.